nyu-pl-fa18/class02/README.md

     which change during execution such as the binding of function parameters to the passed argument values.

-*Static binding* means before run time; *Dynamic binding* means during run time.
+*Static binding* (aka *early binding*) means before run time; *Dynamic binding* (aka *late binding*) means during run time.

-What are some advantages of early binding times?
+What are some advantages of static binding times?

 * *Efficiency*: the earlier decisions are made, the more optimizations are available to the compiler.

-* *Ease of implementation*: Earlier binding makes compilation easier.
+* *Ease of implementation*: Static binding makes compilation easier.

-What are some advantages of late binding times?
+What are some advantages of dynamic binding times?

 * *Flexibility*: Languages that allow postponing binding give more control to programmer